The Restylane® Family of Fillers

 Based in Lausanne, Switzerland, Galderma bills itself as the “world’s largest independent global dermatology company.”
 Galderma says its corporate goal is to “enhance the quality of life by delivering science-based solutions for skin health over the course of people’s lives.”

-Toward that aim, Galderma produces various skincare products, everything from Proactive (and various other products you haven’t heard of) for acne treatment to the popular skincare lotion Cetaphil to a product to treat rosacea called Mirvaso, among others.
+To accomplish that, Galderma produces various skincare products, everything from Proactive for acne treatment, to the popular skincare lotion Cetaphil, to a product to treat rosacea called Mirvaso, among others.

-Of course, Galderma is more known for its aesthetic products: the Restylane® line of dermal fillers, Sculptra® (a long-lasting synthetic filler), and Dysport® (a botulinum toxin product very similar to BOTOX®).
+Galderma is probably best known for its aesthetic products, including the Restylane® line of dermal fillers, Sculptra® (a long-lasting filler), and Dysport® (a botulinum toxin product similar to BOTOX®).

 What is Restylane?

-Restylane® was the flagship product, the first dermal filler.
+Restylane® was the flagship product, the first hyaluronic acid (HA) dermal filler.
 It remains very popular around the world.
-It targets marionette lines, nasolabial folds, and other wrinkles by adding volume beneath the wrinkle or crease and pushing the surface skin upward.
-Its results last from 6-9 months.
+It most commonly is used in the nasolabial folds and marionette lines, adding volume beneath the wrinkle or crease and pushing the surface skin upward.
+Results typically last from 6 to 9 months.

 What is Restylane Lyft?

-Restylane® Lyft adds volume to the cheeks and corrects smile lines.
-Lyft also can be used to replace volume loss on the hands (see section below).
-Results last from one year to 18 months.
+Restylane® Lyft is a different formulation of HA that adds volume to the cheeks and corrects smile lines.
+Lyft also can be used to replace volume loss on the hands (see below).
+Results usually last from 12 to 18 months.

 What is Restylane Refyne?